distrobox/hrun/README.md

 This is not a replacement for `host-spawn`, but a different approach to the same problem on those systems where Flatpak or DBus are not available.

+## What is left to do?

+- [ ] Add an option to restrict the commands that can be run
+- [ ] Add support for creating shims for host binaries
+- [ ] Code optimization